gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ### How `unhealthy_requests_limit` and `unhealthy_interval` works

-When a GitLab instance is unavailable for an extended period of time (e.g. during a version upgrade), the GitLab runners configured for that instance will "sleep" and will not resume job processing for (from customer observation) 30-60 minutes after the GitLab instance is available again.
+When a GitLab instance is unavailable for an extended period of time (for example, during a version upgrade), the runners configured for that instance become idle and do not resume job processing for 30-60 minutes after the GitLab instance is available again.

-By adjusting the `unhealthy_interval` you can shorten or lengthen the duration for which the runner will sleep for.
+To increase or decrease the duration  that runners are idle, change the `unhealthy_interval` setting.

-By adjusting the `unhealthy_requests_limit` you can change the number of times that the runner will attempt to connect to the GitLab server and recieve an unhealthy state before going into sleep.
-To understand how long that is please see the [How `check_interval` works](advanced-configuration.md#how-check_interval-works)
+To change the number of times the runner attempts to connect to the GitLab server and receive an unhealthy sleep before becoming idle, change the `unhealthy_requests_limit` setting.
+For more information, see [How `check_interval` works](advanced-configuration.md#how-check_interval-works).

 ## The executors